-Due to the COVID-19 crisis we will be moving our conference online, and look forward to connecting with Chicago’s Women in Tech Community!
+Due to the ongoing pandemic we will be having our 2nd virtual conference, and look forward to connecting with Chicago’s Women in Tech Community!

 “[…]is the most inspiring event I have ever been!
 The line up was awesome, and speakers shared very exciting and motivating experiences.”

 “This event was great for networking!
 I now have an amazing network of tech professionals in the Chicagoland community”

 “Amazing conference – well organized and great line of speakers.“

 Our conference will feature two different talk formats: